oddstream/aoc/README.md

 Solutions should have separate partOne() and partTwo() functions/procedures - no command line flags switching.

-Favour readability, eg in Go, use `i += 1` rather than `i++`.
-Use self-written helper libraries that apply to all days.
+Favour readability over being clever, for example in Go, use `i += 1` rather than `i++`.
 Only simple regular expressions.

-Discourage screen clutter, eg in Go use a `switch` rather than a nested cascade of `if else if else`.
+Discourage screen clutter, for example in Go use a `switch` rather than a nested cascade of `if else if else`.

-Use one logging/trace system, eg in Go use `log.Println`, in Lua use a simple `log` library.
+Use one logging/trace system, for example in Go use `log.Println`, in Lua use a simple `log` library.

 ## Lessons